On the Computational Complexity of Non-dictatorial Aggregation: Introduction

-By now, there is a body of research on identifying criteria that characterize whether or not a given set $X$ of feasible evaluations is a possibility domain.
+By now, there is a body of research on identifying criteria that characterize when a given set $X$ of feasible evaluations is a possibility domain, that is, it admits an $m$-tuple of $n$-ary conservative functions that are not all projections to the same coordinate.
 The first such criterion was established by Dokow and Holzman \cite{dokow2010aggregation} in the Boolean framework, where, for each issue, there are exactly two alternatives (say, $0$ and $1$) for the voters to choose from.
-Specifically, Dokow and Holzman \cite{dokow2010aggregation} showed that a set $X\subseteq \{0,1\}^m$ is a possibility domain if and only if $X$ is affine or $X$ is not totally blocked.
-In informal terms, the notion of \emph{total blockedness}, which was first introduced in \cite{nehring2002stategy}, asserts that any position on any issue can be inferred from any position on any issue.
-As regards the non-Boolean framework (where, for some issues, there may be more than two alternatives), Dokow and Holzman \cite{dokow2010aggregationnonB} extended the notion of total blockedness and used it to give a sufficient condition for a set $X$ of feasible evaluations to be a possibility domain.
-Szegedy and Xu \cite{szegedy2015impossibility} used tools from universal algebra to characterize when a totally blocked set $X$ of feasible evaluations is a possibility domain.
-A consequence of these results is that a set $X$ of feasible evaluations is a possibility domain if and only if $X$ admits a binary non-dictatorial aggregator or a ternary non-dictatorial aggregator; in other words, non-dictatorial aggregation is possible for a society of some size if and only if it is possible for a society with just two members or with just three members.
-This line of investigation was pursued further by Kirousis et al.~\cite{kirousis2017aggregation}, who characterized possibility domains in terms of the existence of binary non-dictatorial aggregators or ternary non-dictatorial aggregators of particular form.
+Specifically, Dokow and Holzman showed that a set $X\subseteq \{0,1\}^m$ is a possibility domain if and only if $X$ is affine or $X$ is not totally blocked.
+Informally, the notion of \emph{total blockedness}, introduced first by Nehring and Puppe \cite{nehring2002stategy}, asserts that the social position on any issue can be inferred from the social position on any issue.
+This notion appears in many of the characterization results for possibility domains.
+In the non-Boolean framework (where, for some issues, there may be more than two alternatives), Dokow and Holzman \cite{dokow2010aggregationnonB} extended the notion of total blockedness and used it to give a sufficient condition for a set $X$ to be a possibility domain.
+Szegedy and Xu \cite{szegedy2015impossibility} used tools from universal algebra to characterize when a totally blocked set $X$ is a possibility domain.
+The reason for this is, as Kirousis et al. \cite{kirousis2019aggregation} showed, that total-blockedness corresponds to a weak notion of impossibility, specifically a set $X$ admits a binary non-dictatorial aggregator if and only if $X$ is not totally blocked.
+A consequence of these results is that a set $X$ is a possibility domain if and only if $X$ admits a binary non-dictatorial aggregator or a ternary non-dictatorial aggregator; in other words, non-dictatorial aggregation is possible for a society of some size if and only if it is possible for a society with just two members or with just three members.
+This line of work was pursued further by Kirousis et al. \cite{kirousis2019aggregation}, who characterized possibility domains in terms of the existence of binary non-dictatorial aggregators or ternary non-dictatorial aggregators of a particular form.